davewhiteland/compsci-superbasics/collections/_hardware/connections.md

 * You have them right way up.
 * There's nothing in the socket that's getting in the way.

-### What about optic fibres?
+### What about optical fibres?

 Fast network connections are often implemented by transmitting light along optical fibres (instead of electric signals over along wires).
-But it's rare for this to be a connection on your own computer, unless your computer is a server.
-Metal wires are cheaper and more robust than fibres, which is why they are used for the local connections you might be plugging in and out.
+It's rare for this to be a connection on your own computer, unless your computer is a server.
+Fibre optic cables can carry data for miles and are used in subsea cables to connect continents.
+But metal wires are cheaper and more robust than fibres, which is why they are used for the local connections you might be plugging in and out.